Best Car Insurance in Maryland for 2025 [10 Standout Companies]

 New Residents

-As previously stated, you have 60 days to change your license over once you establish residency in Maryland.
+As previously stated, you have 60 days to change your license once you establish residency in Maryland.

 You are considered a resident if: